 This article discusses how Lilt’s Machine Translation (MT) models are both interactive and adaptive.
 Lilt has two types of MT models: a baseline model, and an adaptive model.

-When you create a project in Lilt, a unique adaptive MT model is also created and used exclusively for that project.
-Adaptive models are trained in real-time every time a segment is confirmed in the project.
+When a new Project is created in Lilt, a unique adaptive MT model is also created and used exclusively for that Project.
+Adaptive models are trained in real-time every time a segment is confirmed in the Project.